Document types

 Review

-On this tab you handle settings for Feedback and Review of documents.
-When a document of this Document Type has passed it’s Review Date, a link to the document is placed in the list “Expired review”.
+On this tab you handle settings for feedback and review for this document type.
+When a document of this type has passed it’s review date, a link to the document is placed in the list “Expired review”.

 When review reminders are activated you can set the following: